fauzaanu/quizpal/README.md

 9. Each telegram id gets assigned 4 in-game stars and each question consumes 1 star
 10. When you have a balance of 1 star, you need to topup stars to continue playing
 11. The balance system doesnt work at all, this is intentional so users can use it for free for sometime
+12. All users are also required to join our channel, which will come very handy in the future for announcements